 Here are my choices for The Best Sites For Learning About The World’s Different Cultures (and are accessible to English Language Learners):

 Culture Crossing is a unique resource for information about different countries.
-It provides some basic demographics, but it also shares details about communication style, dress, gestures, etc. It’s unlike any other source of information about countries that’s on the web.
+It provides some basic demographics, but it also details about communication style, dress, gestures, etc. It’s unlike any other source of information about countries that’s on the web.
 I’ll certainly be having my students use it now when they develop reports about countries.

 What The World Eats is a TIME Magazine slideshow with family photos from around the world and the food they eat.